 In financial accounting, a sales invoice (or invoice) is a document that a company uses to communicate to clients about the amounts due in exchange for goods and services sold.
 Invoices help businesses get paid and provide legal protection for both sellers and buyers.

 As a service or product provider, you need to prepare a sales invoice whenever you need to request payment from your customer.
 Usually, invoices are sent twice; before the customer’s request is processed and after the request is fulfilled.
 However, some sellers prefer to send their invoices either at the beginning or the end of the transaction, depending on the payment policies applied in their companies.
+Otherwise, you also can improve your selling by using CRM-Leads.
+This software will help you to boost your sales team productivity, so your selling activities will be done effectively.

 Although you can find invoices daily, there are still many people who often mistake them for receipts.
 In this article, we will explain everything you need to know about sales invoices.